sackn/diffeq/series.md

 $$ \lim_{b\to\infty} \frac{-1}{(1-p)b^{p-1}} - \frac{-1}{(1-p)1^{p-1}} $$

-For convergence we only need to worry about the first term.
-Note that if p is a really big number like 100 then the denominator will grow infinately and make the first term zero allowing our integral to converge.
-However, if the p value is really small like $\frac{1}{4}$ then the first term will diverge to infinity.
-The threshold for when the integral starts diverging is at one.
-If p is strictly greater than 1 the integral will converge else it will diverge.
+For convergence, we only need to worry about the first term.
+Note that if p is a really big number like 100, then the denominator will grow indefinitely and make the first term zero, allowing our integral to converge.
+However, if the p value is really small, like $\frac{1}{4}$, then the first term will diverge to infinity.
+The threshold for when the integral starts diverging is one.
+If p is strictly greater than 1, the integral will converge; otherwise, it will diverge.

 ##

-Since if the convergence/divergence is the same as the series if p is strictly greater than 1 the series will also converge else it will diverge.
+Since if the convergence or divergence is the same as the series, if p is strictly greater than 1, the series will also converge; otherwise, it will diverge.

 ##